eddyem/mmpp/STM32/steppers/Readme.md

 ### Motors' manipulation
 Next char should be '0' or '1' --- motor's number.
-If wrong, `Num>1` answer would be returned.
+If wrong, `BADCMD` answer would be returned.
 There's only two commands in this section:

 * **Mnum** - move motor to *num* steps.
 Errors: